 You see, the half of the building which acted as the service station was this time opened as the Kingdom of Fun, a children's activity centre.
 The new Kingdom has been separated from the filling station, creating two distinctively different facilities under one roof.

-There you have it - ten years ago there were high hopes for this building, but disappointment soon settled in and created something totally different.
-Since then the rules for motorway services have been relaxed and Kingdom could have quite easily gained signs from the motorway.
-So, should anyone ever look for a new service area in the area, the perfect site is waiting right here.
-Well, if you can evict the children, of course!
+There you have it - over 15 years ago there were high hopes for this building, but disappointment soon settled in and created something totally different.
+Since then the rules for motorway services have been relaxed and Kingdom could have quite easily gained signs from the motorway, had the opportunity been ceased.